Gozala/workspace/pages/Crowdfund Accounts.md

 related:: https://www.notion.so/just-ship-something-that-takes-credit-cards-7ebae777b5fc43369213d9aed04bf9a0

 On blockchain you can transfer funds from your account to anyone else's.
 In hindsight it is obvious, our services should allow anyone to transfer funds from their credit card to any [[did:key]].
-Our services don't need to care who
+This would enable some really interesting